DavidKang-USDA/Virus-project-/README.md

 Description
 -----------
-The function identifies human-infecting virus contig in the input file using the model trained based on the viral genomes.
+The function identifies host-infecting virus contig in the input file using the model trained based on the viral genomes.

 The rows correspond to sequences, and the columns are from the left to the right, sequence name (Name), using model (Model), prediction result (Label) and prediction probability (Probability).